FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

 The network forwarding device

 {::comment}

-    [MB59]: This reasons about "device", should we say that we extends this to "function"?
+    MB59: This reasons about "device", should we say that we extends this to "function"?

-    [VP]: Yes.
+    VP: Yes.
 Extend discussion.
 If device requires medium/cables, function can be working with something software-like (packet vectors, shared memory regions).

-    [MK]: added text covering this.
+    MK: added text covering this.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 to which stimulus is offered and response measured.

 Discussion: